 Sourdough Pancake Recipe: Overnight or 6-Hour Pancakes

 These sourdough pancakes are amazing.
-Anyone who's never had sourdough pancakes before will be blown away by the complex taste.
+Anyone who's never had sourdough pancakes before will be blown away by their complex taste.

 Pancakes are a great use for a sourdough discard.
 That's the portion of the sourdough starter that you would otherwise throw away when feeding it.
-Instead of throwing away the discard, make bread or pancakes with it!
+Instead of throwing away the discard, why not make bread or pancakes with it?

 We use a combination of wheat and oat flour to give the starter a variety of foods.
 This leads to a complex and totally delicious taste.
-You can use different types of flours but keep in mind you will need to adjust the water content.
+You can use different types of flours, but keep in mind that if you do, you will need to adjust the water content.